-Associate of Arts (AA) Degree Associate of Science (AS) Degree Associate of Applied Science (AAS) Degree Associate of General Studies (AGS) Degree
+Associate of Arts (AA) Degree Associate of Science (AS) Degree Associate of Fine Arts (AFA) Degree Associate of Applied Science (AAS) Degree Associate of General Studies (AGS) Degree

 ICC also offers certificate programs.
 These programs are designed to prepare individuals for career entry or skill enhancement in six months to one year.
 Students should refer to the certificate and program requirements in the Degrees and Certificates section of the Catalog for specific course requirements.